nikolawannabe/pcyo/content/new-students.md

 had less opportunities to learn string instruments.
 The [Sequim Community Orchestra's mission](https://sequimcommunityorchestra.org/aboutUs.php) specifically calls out the Sequim area as it's school district does not have an orchestra program.
 We also see many students join our classes from Chimacum.
-In Port Angeles, the school orchestra program begins in fourth grade, so students in grades 1-3 do not have a group program they can participate in.
+In Port Angeles, the school orchestra program begins in fourth grade, so students younger than grade 4 do not have a group program they can participate in.
 Homeschool students also may lack a program that they can participate in.

 We assume that students will graduate from our program after a few years, and enter another